Link to Facebook

 This page gives a detailed overview of all the available contact methods for the IRS, including each department’s specific contact number and Live Chat availability.
 It also gives general info about customer service wait times, hours of operation, and other important IRS phone numbers, like the Identity Protection Specialized Unit.
 No matter your tax situation, this blog post will provide guidance and help you get in touch with the right people so you can get back on track quickly.

-IRS Phone Numbers, Akron Income Tax Preparation
+IRS phone numbers, Akron Income Tax Preparation

 How To Contact the IRS by Phone Directly?